jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 In the real world, if you wanted medical advice, you’d ask a doctor.
 If you wanted financial advice, you’d ask a financial planner.
 If you wanted tax advice, you’d ask a tax accountant.

 The __Persona Pattern__ allows the LLM/GenAI to respond as if it were that persona, which could be:
-* A role, such as doctor, but DO NOT take any of its medical advice seriously
+* A role, such as doctor, but DO NOT take any of its medical advice seriously - always confirm with a real doctor
 * A real person, living or dead, as long as there’s enough public information about that person
-* A fictional person
+* A fictional character
-* Inanimate object
+* An Inanimate object

-To activate the Persona Patter use phrases such as:
+To activate the Persona Pattern use phrases such as:
 * You are a _persona_ …
 * Act as a _persona_ …
 * Provide a response from a _persona_ perspective

+Replace _persona_ with something more concrete.
 Here’s a prompt with more umph to it:
 > You will act as a _specific_ expert.
 Your objective is to engage in a comprehensible <specific> session with me.
 Begin by asking a series of detailed questions, one at a time, to gather all essential information required to craft the most tailored and memorable <thing> based upon my specific preferences, interests, etc.

 ## Examples to try